Waddle fan

 Waddle fans, sometimes incorrectly spelled Waddell, were large centrifugal fans, used to ventilate coal mines.

-They were distinguished both by their extremely large size and by the fan having an integral shroud and so being able to be mounted in the open air.
+They were noteworthy for their extremely large size and distinguished by an integral shroud for the fan, which makes it possible to mount them in the open air.

 Waddle Engineering and Fan Company

 They were built by the Waddle Engineering and Fan Company Limited, in Llanelli, Carmarthenshire.
 Their archives are now held by Carmarthenshire Archives and the Richard Burton Archives at Swansea University.

 The fans were most common in their local area of South Wales, but they were also widely used in other mining areas in England.
 Waddle Engineering were in business from 1830 to 1970.
 Their distinctive fan always worked at relatively slow speed and so was most suitable for steam engine drive.
 As high speed fans driven by electric motors became more common, Waddle failed to make this transition.

 Operation

 Air entered the fan through the central eye and exited through the rim.
 These fans were thus all suction devices, extracting air from a mine and releasing it to the atmosphere.
 A typical installation comprised a pit head building, usually built of stone at this period, with a fan engine house alongside it.
 The fan was mounted high in the gap between the buildings, with a connection into the pithead through a circular window in the building and into the eye of the fan.
 The pithead was made airtight against its reduced internal pressure by shuttered windows and close-fitting doors.
 If the same building was also used for winding – the lowering and raising of men and equipment – the winding gear could be mounted in the clear space above the shaft, without interfering with the fan arrangements.
 Mine cages and trams passed through the usual self-closing air doors.

 The Waddle design's distinctive feature was its self-shrouded or 'caseless' design, where the rotating fan formed its own enclosure.
 Although small fans of this form are common today, Waddle were the only company to make them of this size, or for mine ventilation.

 After the Hartley Colliery Disaster in 1862, mine owners were compelled to improve mine ventilation.
 Ventilation was now required to include separate shafts for down-cast and up-cast airflow, and for ventilation to be provided by fans rather than the older furnace system.
 This encouraged sales of ventilation fans, particularly the Waddle.
 As the fan impeller formed its own shroud, it required little additional installation and so was relatively easy to retro-fit to an existing pithead.